 Many students face academic difficulty at some point in their college careers - you are not alone.
 Being placed on academic probation or academic disqualification status can feel overwhelming and upsetting.
-Academic Advisors and Department Chairs are here to support and assist you in devising strategies to get back on track.
+CLA Academic Advisors, Department Chairs and faculty are here to support your academic journey and help you find success.

 Every student on academic probation in the College of Liberal Arts is required to participate in some type of intervention as a means of providing support to help ensure student success.
 All students will receive an email at the end of the quarter stating exactly what they are required to do and the deadline for completing it.

-The interventions will range from completing a survey and utilizing resources, meeting one-on-one with either an academic advisor, peer mentor or department representative, to review and sign a “Student Success Contract”.
+The interventions will range from completing a survey and utilizing resources, meeting one-on-one with an academic advisor, a peer mentor or a department representative, to reviewing and signing a “Student Success Contract”.

 Campus Support For Students on AP

 If poor grades from a previous quarter were a reflection of extenuating circumstances beyond your control, you may want to talk with an Academic Advisor to evaluate if retroactive withdrawal is right for you.
 Read about retroactive withdrawal on the Office of the Registrar's website.